 Is real estate (not your residence) out of your name personally?

-Owning real estate in your own name is like having your financial statement taped to your forehead, saying loudly, “I have assets, so sue me!”
-Even if the real estate you own has no equity, it makes sense not to own it in your own name.
-It shouts to the world that you must have money to be in the position to own a home and other real estate as well.
+Owning real estate in your name is like having your financial statement taped to your forehead, shouting, “I have assets, so sue me!”
+Even if the real estate you own has no equity, it makes sense not to own it in your name.
+It shouts to the world that you must have money to be in the position to own a home and other real estate.
 The big question that comes up is how much protection is necessary?

 If you have three rental properties, do you need three separate LLCs?
 That depends on the amount of equity in each property and the overall percentage of your net worth it represents.
 For example, if you have three rentals, each with $300,000 of equity and that $900,000 of equity represents 90% of your net worth, then three separate LLCs (one for each rental) would make sense.
 Now, if you get sued at the property level (entity level), you would only lose 33% of your equity, vs. 100% if it was owned by one entity.
 Issues that come up with real estate are transfer tax, due-on-sale clauses, and insurance issues.

 Typically, if you own the real estate before and after you transfer it to an LLC, there is no transfer tax.
 You will need to ask your local county clerk’s office for the rules and exceptions on the transfer tax.
 A due-on-sale clause means if you have a mortgage on the property and you transfer it to a separate legal owner, like an LLC, which may trigger a due-on-sale, which means when you record the new title in the name of the LLC, it appears there has been a sale.
 The banks may be in a position to call the note and say, “Since you sold it, you have to pay off the mortgage.”
 The fact is you did not sell it; you simply transferred title.
-In reality, no bank will really tell you they will waive the due-on-sale clause.
+In reality, no bank will tell you they will waive the due-on-sale clause.